kylecorry31/Trail-Sense/app/src/main/res/raw/determine_location_without_gps.md

 1. Select the two beacons you can see
 2. Point your phone at the first beacon (as you would when navigating), and select "MARK" to record the bearing (this will not include declination).
-3. Point your phone at the second beacon (as you would when navigating), and select "MARK" to record the beacing (this will not include declination)
+3. Point your phone at the second beacon (as you would when navigating), and select "MARK" to record the bearing (this will not include declination)
 4. Your current location should not be displayed
 5. If you have auto GPS disabled (in GPS calibration settings), you will have the option of using the calculated location as your current location.